Hypfer/Valetudo/docs/_pages/installation/dreame.md

 wget http://192.168.5.101:1337/valetudo
 ```

-After downloading the Valetudo binary, run these commands on the robot:
+After downloading the Valetudo binary, finish the install by running these commands on the robot:
 ```
 mv /tmp/valetudo /data/valetudo
 chmod +x /data/valetudo